midi1996/JBOG/muh_vanilla.md

 - Disable anything like: Hybrid Graphics, Dual Graphics, DVMT size ... that are related to Intel GPU If you have Intel GPU:
 - make sure your DVMT pre-alloc (not to be confused with DVMT size), is set to 64MB (or higher, 64 is enough), DMVT size/apertures/whatever, to the max.

+For laptops:
+- make sure you have Secure Boot Disabled
+- TMP/Security Chips/Security modules Disabled (if possible, it may be enabled later on)
+- DVMT-prealloc to 64MB (if possible, not to be confused with DVMT size/aperture/whatever, however it may be seen as Graphics Memory)
+- move from RAID/IDE to AHCI (if applicable)
+- Disable the external GPU (if possible)
+- Enable USB Legacy support (on some cases)
+- Disable fast boot
+- Disable LAN/WLAN/WWAN boot/wake
+- Disable USB wake

 ### Now you're ready to plug-n-play.